scottonanski/VibeCodeDuo/README.md

 ## 🗺️ Roadmap & Next Steps

-### 💬 **Current Focus: `debateStage.ts`**
+### ✅ **Recently Completed: `debateStage.ts` Integration (feature/debate-stage-implementation)**
-*   **Goal:** Introduce a pre-coding planning phase where AI agents debate implementation strategies.
-This directly addresses a key aspect of robust software design often missing in rapid AI generation, aiming to improve architectural soundness.
+*   **Achievement:** Successfully introduced and integrated a pre-coding planning phase (`debateStage.ts`) where AI agents (Debater A, Debater B, Summarizer) collaboratively discuss, critique, and refine implementation strategies.
+The `agreedPlan` from this stage now directly informs the `scaffoldStage`.
-*   **UI:** Ensure clear differentiation of AI perspectives during debates.
+*   **Impact:** Significantly enhances upfront planning, aiming for improved architectural soundness and addressing a key aspect of robust software design.
+*   **UI Visibility:** The debate process and its outcomes are now fully visible in the frontend interface.

+### 🎈 Near-Term (Improving the Core "Vibe")
+*   **Enhanced User Interaction:** Allow users to pause, provide feedback, or guide the AI mid-pipeline more effectively (e.g., during the debate if `requiresResolution` is true).
+*   **User Customization:** Implement UI for per-role prompt control, allowing users to fine-tune AI behavior (e.g., reviewer strictness, coder verbosity, debater personas).
+*   **Refine Scaffolding & Codegen from Debate:** Further optimize how `scaffoldStage` and `codegenStage` utilize the `agreedPlan` and `options` from the debate, especially for multi-file projects.
+*   Address any minor UI warnings and continue refining LLM prompts for all stages.

 ### 🎈 Near-Term (Improving the Core "Vibe")
 *   **Enhanced User Interaction:** Allow users to pause, provide feedback, or guide the AI mid-pipeline more effectively.